BonsaiAI/bonsaiai.github.io/source/includes/examples/_find-the-center.html.md

 end
 ```

-The `SimConfig` schema has one record, `dummy`, because there is no configuration needed in this particular example.
+The `SimConfig` schema has one field, `dummy`, because there is no configuration needed in this particular example.

 ###### Concept